 Where to go next?

-Lombok: Now that you’re rested, head to Lombok to hike Gunung Rinjani, trek through the jungle, wander the markets or hit the surf.
+Lombok: Now that you’re rested, head to Lombok to hike Gunung Rinjani, trek through the jungle, visit the secret Gili islands, wander the markets or hit the surf.

 Bali: Craving the hustle and bustle of big-island life?
 Get the boat back to Bali, surf hotspot of South East Asia and the gateway to the rest of Indonesia.